-- Annual reporting measuring the effectiveness of these plans will be conducted.
-Reports will be kept on hand at all times at 9 Harrison St., Worcester, MA 01604 and 636 Western Avenue, Lynn, MA 01902. - Reports will be metric based and will document how many individuals have been directly impacted by Good Chemistry of Massachusetts outreach efforts. - Reports will detail attendance and participation at each event - Reports will document the amount of Company resources being deployed at each event
+Good Chemistry will conduct annual reporting measuring the effectiveness of these plans.
+Reports will be kept on hand at all times at 9 Harrison St., Worcester, MA 01604 and 696 Western Avenue, Lynn, MA 01902.
+Good Chemistry will evaluate the metrics described above in advance of its annual license renewal and submit a report with those findings demonstrating progress or success of its goals.